 The Great MOSHIMO Vegan Challenge

-The Great MOSHIMO Vegan Challenge returns to Brighton for 2020 with even more to offer than any year before.
 The popularity of the event has seen it grow from an annual occurrence to a quarterly one and this year increasing again to four heats and a grand finale in November.
 The second heat takes place on 26 March with a lineup of top chefs from:

 The increased number of heats is a reflection of the increase in interest in vegan food and sustainability in the hospitality industry.
 More heats also mean more of the city’s talented chefs can showcase their plant-based prowess.
 This year MOSHIMO have teamed up with media partners Restaurants Brighton, the team behind the BRAVOs, to gather all the best chefs from Brighton, Hove and beyond to take part in the biggest MOSHIMO Vegan Challenge ever.